MaksimDzhangirov/backendBankExample/docs/part64-eng.md

 I'm gonna create a new file called `rpc_update_user_test.go` inside the `gapi` package.
 Then, let's copy the unit tests that we wrote in the last lecture, paste them into the new file and change the name of the function to `TestUpdateUserAPI`.
-OK, net, let's change the type of the request to `pb.UpdateUserRequest`.
+OK, next, let's change the type of the request to `pb.UpdateUserRequest`.
 For this API, we don't have an async task, so let's remove the mock task distributor from the `buildStubs` method.
 Then let's change the response type to `pb.UpdateUserResponse`.